-Do you want to disable this account (Y/N)? $^{\rm N}$ Do you want to change the account password (Y/N)? $^{\rm Y}$ You must now select a new primary password for the SYSTEST account.
-The password you select must be at least 8 characters in length an may not be the same as the name of the account:
+Do you want to disable this account (Y/N)?
+N Do you want to change the account password (Y/N)?
+Y You must now select a new primary password for the SYSTEST account.
+The password you select must be at least 8 characters in length and may not be the same as the name of the account:

-New password: Verification:

-%UAF-I-MDFYMSG, user record(s) updated %VMS-I-PWD_SET, primary password for account SYSTEST set
+New password: Verification: &UAF-I-MDFYMSG, user record(s) updated &VMS-I-PWD_SET, primary password for account SYSTEST set